hoanghai1803/Codeforces_Basic_Problemset/src/week_1/hint.md

 > - The first part is the original array, the second part is the numbers from *1* to *n*. <br>
 > - If the element *x* in the original array can be transformed to *y* (*<= n*) by *div 2* a certain number of times, then we add a directional arc from the this vertex in the first part to the vertex *y* in second part. <br>
 >
-> Then, for each testcase, if the maximum matching is equal to *n* then the result is "True", otherwise "False". <br>
+> Then, for each test case, if the maximum matching is equal to *n* then the result is "True", otherwise "False". <br>
 > Time complexity: *O(T * N^2)*.

 ### [Palindromes Coloring](https://codeforces.com/contest/1624/problem/D)